isomerpages/pris-test/_learn-about-corrections/Programmes/Psychology Based Correctional Programmes (PCPs).md

      <ul>
         <li>Develop skills to manage their emotions</li>
         <li>Develop plans to manage their slips and relapses</li>
-        <li>Form new prosocial habits, in replacement of their habit of using drugs</li>
+        <li>Form new pro-social habits, in replacement of their habit of using drugs</li>
-			 <li>Identify and dispute unhelpful thinking patterns that lead to their abuse of drugs</li>
+			 <li>Identify and dispute unhelpful thinking patterns that led to their abuse of drugs</li>
       </ul>
     </div>
   </li>